gregcaporaso/microbiogeo/doc/notes/MultiCoLA.rst

         source("corrcoeff.ENV.1.3.r")

-corrcoeff.ENV.1.3.r was not included in the files given, trying to find out where it is.
+corrcoeff.ENV.1.3.r was not included in the files given.
+The author of the MultiCoLA paper and scripts will be able to help us in a week as of March 2, 2012

 Input Files
 -----------